vlad-gby/ds_5_mini-projects/README.md

-# Data Analysis & Science Portfolio
+# 5 Synthetic Data Analysis Projects

 Welcome to my data analysis portfolio.
 My name is Vladyslav Hubanov, and this repository serves as a curated collection of my work, demonstrating my skills in transforming raw data.
 I used synthetic projects in this case